 What is Blazing Trails?

-A project to bring a half-day training workshop about local food regulations to every county in Minnesota by September 2020!
+A project to bring a half-day training workshop about local food regulations to every part of Minnesota!

 The goal is to make sure the entire state has access to information and resources about how to navigate food regulations that pertain to local food, in order to help individual food entrepreneurs and local food systems move forward.